 No greater love has a man than to lay down his life for his friends.
-Jesus died for all of humanity, but for you and me individually.
-He would have died for you and for or me if we were the only person in the whole universe for all time.
+Jesus died for all of humanity, and for you and me individually.
+He would have died for you and for me if we were the only people in the whole universe for all time.
 How great is the love of Jesus for you and me!

 The sin of Adam and Eve, the Original Sin, was an infinite offence against God.
 Therefore, some act of reparation was necessary in justice.
 So God in His infinite wisdom and love decided to send His only Son, Our Lord and Savior Jesus Christ as the means to repair for this infinite offense against the majesty of an all holy God.

-The Incarnation.
 Jesus, the second Person of the Blessed Trinity became man; we call this the Incarnation of the Son of God.
 Therefore, being both God and man, any action whatsoever that He performed, even the most minimal, would have been sufficient to repair for all of the sins of humanity.
-Jesus picking up a piece of wood, taking one step, a wink of the eye, one mere breath—any of these simple actions would have been sufficient to save humanity in its totality and every person individually, a million times over.
+Jesus picking up a piece of wood, taking one step, a wink of the eye, one mere breath — any of these simple actions would have been sufficient to save humanity in its totality and every person individually, a million times over.

 Why?
 Because any action of the God-man has infinite value!
 The next question that follows logically is then why did He go through so much suffering in His earthly life, especially all of the cruel and atrocious tortures of His passion—from the sweating of His Precious Blood in the Garden of Olives, to the dripping out of His Precious Blood on the gibbet of the cross?
 Why so much?